 Essentially, any brain function could be affected, from balance to eyesight to knowing how to take your football helmet off.
 The usual definition of a concussion requires that there be some immediate symptoms, but if these symptoms are subtle, they can be overlooked.

-And then, what happens next?
+What happens next?
 Brain cells can usually heal, given time and rest.

 Learn more about the science of concussions